Understanding the DCPS Budget Worksheet Data Alongside the Mayor’s Budget Book

 Graphic G:

-In addition to this fund source configuration being true for Elementary EL UPSFF, FTEs funded by At-Risk Overage will be part of the At-Risk fund source in the DCPS worksheet, but in the Mayor’s Budget Book the FTEs will be combined with all FTEs in a single line item for At-Risk Overage.
+In addition to this fund source configuration being true for At-Risk, FTEs funded by Elementary or Secondary EL UPSFF will be part of the Local (incl.
+EL UPSFF) fund source in the DCPS worksheet, but, as stated above, in the Mayor’s Budget Book the FTEs will be combined with other line items with the same fund source, either ESL Elementary or ESL Secondary.